jordanrasmussen/jordanrasmussen.github.io/_posts/2015-02-05-Working-in-the-Cloud.md

 There were some days where I forgot to charge it the night before and it was still able to get me through most of the day.

 I used a somewhat crude combination of Google Drive and Github for all my school work.
 It wasn't perfect but it worked for me.
-Using crouton I was also able to get ubuntu running on this little wonder so I cloud complete my C++ assignments on it without relying on my Windows desktop.
+Using crouton I was also able to get ubuntu running on this little wonder so I could complete my C++ assignments on it without relying on my Windows desktop.
 For no particular reason, my professor at the time prefered assignments be done on a Windows machine with Visual Studio or on a Mac with XCode.

 Unfortunatly, shortly after setting up Ubuntu, and maximiseing my productivity my trusty Chrombook suffered from an accedent that rendered it unusable.